 Note: A Global Destination List, whether Block or Allow, applies to all policies and all identities.
 It is 'global' across all your organization's configurations.
 To define a specific list, create a new list and add domains only to that list, then apply that list to individual sets of identities.

 - Expand Advanced Settings to configure the intelligent proxy and related features, SafeSearch, Allow-Only mode, and logging.

 - Enable Intelligent Proxy—Uses Cisco Talos web reputation and other third-party feeds to determine if a URL is malicious.
 The proxy also uses anti-virus (AV) engines and Cisco Advanced Malware Protection (AMP) to inspects files before they are downloaded.
-When disabled, options such as File Inspection are not available.
-For more information about the intelligent proxy, see Mange the Intelligent Proxy.
+When disabled, File inspection is also disabled.
+For more information about the intelligent proxy, see Manage the Intelligent Proxy.